novel-zlood/novel-zlood.github.io/source/_posts/site/site-23.md

 ## 9. Never Underestimate South Korea Again!
 (3)

-I had decided to showcase senior Shin Junseo's 80-meter dribble.
+I was determined to show off Sunbae Shin Jun-seo's 80-meter dribble.

-To be honest, I thought it would be extremely difficult to replicate unless a good opportunity presented itself.
+Honestly, I thought it would be very difficult to recreate it if a good opportunity didn't arise.

-The reason being that his 80-meter dribble was an extraordinary play that won the Puskás Award.
+That's because that 80-meter dribble was such an amazing play that it won the Puskás Award.

-As Lecce tied the score to 2-2, the atmosphere changed drastically.
+The atmosphere of Lecce, who had caught up to 2-2, rapidly changed.

 It was too disappointing to just sit back.

-The opponent had one player sent off.
+Their opponent had one player sent off.

-In the first half, they were leading 2-0, but suddenly it was tied 2-2.
+From a situation where they were winning 2-0 in the first half, they were suddenly caught up to 2-2.

-They couldn't just sit back and defend the line.
+They absolutely couldn't just sit back and lower their line.

-Lecce pushed their line forward.
+Lecce pushed their line up.

 At the same time, I was looking for an opportunity.

-If I had the chance to sprint at full speed...
+If there was a chance to run at full speed.

-I was genuinely thinking of replicating that incredible run.
+I was really planning to recreate that incredible run.

 But it wasn't easy.

 "Push the line!
 Slowly!
 Slowly!"

-Lecce, having pushed their line forward, was fierce.
+Sure enough, Lecce, who had pushed their line up, was fierce.

-It was tough for us, who were one man down, to defend.
+It was tough for us, who were one player short, to block them.

-However, our defensive line wasn't completely messed up.
+But that didn't mean our line was a mess.

-Unlike in the first half, Parma's defense was forming a tighter line than expected.
+Unlike the first half, our Parma defense was forming a surprisingly tight line.

 The team's atmosphere was strangely better than in the first half.

-It might be because the score, which had been 2-0, was now 2-2.
+It might be because the score, which had been trailing 2-0, was now 2-2.

-But more than that, it seemed we had finally adapted to playing with 10 men.
+But more than that, it seemed more appropriate to say that we had finally properly adapted to the formation of playing with 10 men.

-In fact, the team coordination was better with 10 men than with 11.
+Our coordination was actually better than when we were playing with 11 men.

-Of course, playing with 10 men consumed more energy.
+Of course, because we had only 10 players, we were expending more energy.

-But because of that, our concentration was heightened.
+But because we were running a lot, our concentration had greatly increased.

-Hmm... rather than saying our concentration was heightened...
+Hmm...
+Rather than saying our concentration had greatly increased,

-Maybe it's better to say that running around so frantically left no room for idle thoughts?
+Maybe it would be better to say that running around frantically had cleared our minds of any distractions?

 Anyway.

-As the game dragged on, Lecce's players started committing more frequent fouls.
+As the game dragged on, the frequency of rough fouls by Lecce players increased.

-Already their fourth yellow card.
+Already the fourth yellow card.

 Three of those cards were on Lecce's defenders.

-"This is an opportunity."
+"This is a chance."

-Yes, it's an opportunity.
+Yeah, it's a chance.

-A little past the 30th minute of the second half.
+A little over 30 minutes into the second half.

-I believed that if we waited a bit longer, we would definitely get a chance to counterattack.
+I believed that if we held out a little longer, a counterattack opportunity would definitely come to us.

-So I conserved my energy.
+I conserved my stamina for that.

-And as if reading my mind, Valentin Mihaila was substituted on the opposite wing.
+And as if reading my mind, Valentin Mihăilă was substituted in on the opposite side of my flank.

-With fresh energy, Valentin Mihaila drew all of Lecce's attention in the remaining time.
+The energetic Valentin Mihăilă attracted all of Lecce's attention for the remaining time.

-- The ball to Valentin!
+- Ball goes to Valentin!

 - He's fast!
-Valentin Mihaila, with full energy, swiftly breaks through the opponent's side!
+The fully energized Valentin Mihăilă breaks through the opponent's flank in an instant!

-Valentin Mihaila, running like a red hare, drew at least two defenders before crossing, forcing the opponent to run again to block Gennaro Tatis's header.
+Valentin Mihăilă, who ran like a red horse, drew at least two defenders before crossing, forcing the opponent to run again to block Gennaro Tatis's header.

-Continuously depleting energy.
+Continuously expending energy.

-The players of both Lecce and Parma were getting exhausted.
+The exhausted Lecce and Parma players.

-Amidst this, I was gradually being forgotten.
+In the midst of that, I was gradually being forgotten.

-“You f***ing bastard, running around like a mad foal.”
+"Damn bastard.
+Running around like a crazy colt."

-Antonio, Lecce's left fullback, who had covered for Valentin and Gennaro’s counterattacks multiple times, came back to my side and grumbled.
+Valentin and Gennaro.

-Now, to this guy’s eyes, I was invisible.
+Lecce's left fullback Antonio, who had run to the center multiple times to cover the two's counterattacks, came back to my side and grumbled.

-Even during counterattacks, I seemed exhausted.
+Now, in this guy's eyes, I was invisible.

-I was just jogging around.
+Even during counterattacks, I was running leisurely as if out of energy.

-Even if the ball came to me.
+Even when the ball came to me.

-I would just pass it long to the opposite side.
+I just connected it long to the other side.

 I didn't move at all.

-To Lecce’s defense, I was just a scarecrow, completely drained and only distributing passes.
+To Lecce's defenders, I would look like a scarecrow completely drained, just distributing passes.

-It felt like an opportunity was coming.
+It seemed like an opportunity was coming.

-It was now the 35th minute of the second half.
+Now it was the 35th minute of the second half.

-There were still 10 minutes left.
+There was still 10 minutes left.

-Generously speaking, there were about 15 minutes left.
+Generously speaking, there were 15 minutes left.

-The coach took out the third substitution card.
+The coach used the third substitution card.

-He took out Marjan, who had been running crazily in the center, and sent in Simon Sophie, strengthening the defense.
+Replacing the crazily running Marian in the center with Simon Soph to reinforce the defense.

-To anyone watching, it would look like we were settling for a 2-2 draw.
+To anyone watching, it might seem like we were now settling for a 2-2 draw.

 But I knew.

-This was a trick by coach Alain Lavan.
+This was Coach Alain Levagne's trick.

-Well, I didn't know the details, but...
+Well, I didn't know the details.

-This substitution would confuse Lecce.
+But this substitution would confuse Lecce.

-Their strategy from the first half, which worked so well, was starting to get blocked by the opponent as time went on.
+The soccer that had worked so well for them in the first half was starting to be blocked by the opponent as time went on.

-And in such a situation, the opponent starts to settle.
+And in such a situation, the opponent was settling.

-Could they run as fast as before, having spent so much energy after the score turned 2-2?
+After expending a lot of energy since it became 2-2, if they saw the current situation, could they run as fast as before?

 No.

 I was sure.

-You can learn this flow even in amateur football.
+This is a flow you can learn even in amateur soccer.

 The same goes for other sports.

-Even in online games.
+Even online games.

-When things that were going well start getting blocked and the flow gets disrupted.
+When the play that had been going well gets blocked and the flow starts to break.

-The idle thoughts start to dominate the brain.
+The moment the distractions that arise from that begin to dominate the brain.

 They think.

-It's tiring.
+It's hard.

-Yes, what starts to dominate their brains, having spent so much energy, is not adrenaline but accumulated fatigue.
+Yeah, what starts to dominate their brains, which had been pouring out energy, is not adrenaline but accumulated fatigue.

-Yes, their bodies and minds become dominated by fatigue.
+Yeah, their bodies and minds are dominated by fatigue.

-No, domination isn't the right word.
+No, it's not domination.

-Engulfed might be a better fit.
+The word 'engulfed' might be more fitting.

-It would feel like being stuck in a swamp.
+It would feel like being trapped in a swamp.

-When such a moment comes.
+If such a moment comes.

-Can this friend Antonio, who is frowning in front of me, overcome the monster called fatigue and stop my run?
+Can the friend Antonio, who is frowning in front of me, overcome the monster called fatigue and block my run?

-I'm a bit curious.
+I'm a little curious.

-And soon, the opportunity to answer that curiosity came.
+And soon, the opportunity to resolve that curiosity came.

-Yes, right now.
+Yeah, right now.

-“Minho!”
+"Mino!"

-A little past the 45th minute of the second half.
+A little over 45 minutes into the second half.

-Three minutes of added time.
+3 minutes of added time.

-Not 80 meters.
+It's not even 80 meters.

-Not even close to 70 meters.
+A distance slightly less than 70 meters.

-The opponent’s tired defenders.
+The opponent's exhausted defenders.

-And I had just enough energy left for one perfect sprint.
+And I had just enough energy left to show a perfect run once.

 * * *

-It started with a light left-foot touch.
+It started with a light left-footed touch.

-Antonio in front of me glanced at me.
+Antonio, who was in front of me, glanced at me.

-He probably thought I would pass and play it out.
+Maybe he thought I would pass and play it out.

-So he did not close in.
+He didn't even close in, thinking that way.

-Yes, he was complacent.
+Yeah, it's too complacent.

-Too complacent.
+Way too complacent.

 Thud!

 I attempted a breakthrough by pushing the ball with my right foot.

-Antonio in front of me was momentarily surprised and threw his body to block my breakthrough.
+Antonio, who was in front of me, was momentarily flustered and tried to block my breakthrough by pushing his body.

-But with enough space, I kicked the ball far forward and started to speed up.
+But with enough space, I kicked the ball long and started to gain speed.

-Gradually picking up speed.
+The speed that started to build up gradually.

-I only felt Antonio's fingers brush against my uniform for a moment.
+I only felt Antonio's fingers brushing against my uniform for a moment.

-I quickly broke through between two Lecce midfielders trying to surround me, kicking the ball far forward again.
+I kicked the ball long again between the two Lecce midfielders who were quickly surrounding me from the side.

-And I pushed through that space.
+And I broke through that space.

-This time, a rough tackle came in from the side.
+This time a rough tackle came in from the side.

-It seemed impossible to run straight for 80 meters like senior Shin Junseo.
+It seemed impossible to run straight for 80 meters like Sunbae Shin Jun-seo.

-I didn't have that kind of running power.
+Because I didn't have that kind of sprinting ability.

 So I turned my body.

-- Minho!
-Minho!
-Avoids Alexis Tablin’s tackle with a fantastic Marseille turn and returns to the side!
+-Mino!
+Mino!
+Avoids Alexis Tablín's tackle with a fantastic Marseille turn and goes back to the flank!

-- He’s fast!
-Minho, who slowed down with the Marseille turn, faces Morten Holmant ahead!
+-He's fast!
+Mino's speed has slowed down after the Marseille turn, and Morten Hjulmand is blocking his way!

-By doing a Marseille turn to avoid the opponent, Lecce’s players had some time to block my way.
+After dodging the opponent with a Marseille turn, some Lecce players had enough time to block my way.

 I had also slowed down a bit.